vmwarelab/cci/Opencart/README.md

 export APP_DATABASE_PASSWORD=$(kubectl get secret --namespace default my-open-cart-opencart-externaldb -o jsonpath="{.data.mariadb-password}" | base64 -d)
 ```

-### E. Complete your OpenCart deployment by running the Helm upgrade
+### E. Complete your OpenCart deployment by running the Helm upgrade so we can update our deployement with the Application service IP ( aka $APP_HOST )

 ```
 helm upgrade --namespace default my-open-cart bitnami/opencart --set opencartPassword=$APP_PASSWORD,opencartHost=$APP_HOST,service.type=LoadBalancer,mariadb.enabled="false",externalDatabase.host="10.176.193.6",externalDatabase.user="ocuser",externalDatabase.password="VMware1!",externalDatabase.database="opencart"
 ```
-Note: Will need to do a few updates before you execute the helm upgrade command. you need to update your repo to bitnami/opencart instead of my-repo/opencart and add double quotes to all the values except the variables.
+Note: Will need to do a few updates to the command line similar to the above upgrade command before you execute the helm upgrade command. you need to update your repo to bitnami/opencart instead of my-repo/opencart and add double quotes to all the values except the variables.

-Once Excuted you will have the generated OpenCart URL
+Once Executed you will have the generated OpenCart URL

 ```
 helm upgrade --namespace default my-open-cart bitnami/opencart --set opencartPassword=$APP_PASSWORD,opencartHost=$APP_HOST,service.type=LoadBalancer,mariadb.enabled=false,externalDatabase.host="10.176.193.6",externalDatabase.user="ocuser",externalDatabase.password="VMware1!",externalDatabase.database="opencart"